fenago/tableau-intermediate/lab-guides/md/Lab_1.md

 Connecting to the data
 ----------------------------------------

-In this recipe, we will go through the basics of connecting to a data source.
+In this lab, we will go through the basics of connecting to a data source.
 The first step you must take when you open Tableau, before you create any visualizations, is to connect to a data source.
 You will then use that